~For 1,000 years, this rare piece of old growth cypress forest has thrived in this wetland near Indiantown.

 To tour Barley Barber, you make reservations and sign in at the Seminole Inn in Indiantown via its website.
 (And, take my advice: Plan to have lunch at the historical Seminole Inn before or after your tour.
 Here’s why.)
 You’ll be asked for photo identification and you must sign a waiver.
 From the inn, you board a bus and on the way to the swamp watch an orientation movie.

-General public tours are conducted October to May on Friday, Saturday and Sunday and depart from the Seminole Inn at 8:30 a.m. and 1:30 p.m.
+General public tours are conducted October to May on Wednesday to Sunday and depart from the Seminole Inn at 8:30 a.m. and 1:30 p.m.

 The tours are run by the Treasured Lands Foundation with funding from FPL.
-Executive Director Charles Barrowclough said interest in the swamp has been “overwhelming” with many tours booked in advance.
+Executive Director Charles Barrowclough said interest in the swamp has been “overwhelming.”

 Re-opening the swamp took a year of negotiation and six months of boardwalk repair and removal of exotic plants, he said.